leelabcnbc/predictive-coding-music-prediction/README.md

-Relating Human Perception of Musicality to Prediction in a Predictive Coding Model This repository contains the implementation for the paper:
+This repository contains the implementation for the paper:

 [**Relating Human Perception of Musicality to Prediction in a Predictive Coding Model**](https://arxiv.org/abs/2210.16587)